benhoff/blog/content/movie-quote-context.rst

 The plan was to grab all of the parent comment's text if there was a match that was good close to any of the my movie quotes.
 But like I said, there's not enough data being returned from grabbing live comments to make this feasible.

 I ran this in tmux on a digital ocean instance I have running for 12 hours.
 You could also have this write to a file as well.
-I turned off the similarity matching and have just been watching the raw text come in while I write this bot.
+I turned off the similarity matching and have just been watching the raw text come in while I write this post.

 Man, that 'Remind me!' bot is popular.